 AILEEN KYOKO is a Japanese-American actress, screenwriter, and playwright based in Los Angeles and New York City.
-Born and raised in Manila, she attended an International School for 13 years.
+Born and raised in Manila, Philippines she attended an International School for 13 years.

 Theatre